-The grain based nature of beer makes it perfect match for nearly any kind of food.
+The grain-based nature of beer makes it a perfect match for nearly any kind of food.
 Anything from hand-made sausage to the most elegant gourmet dish can go great with a craft beer.
 Choosing beer and food that enhance one another means paying a little extra attention to the flavor qualities of both.

 Don’t be afraid to try things out and seek out new combinations